 Support Services in the Home & Community

-For information on the wide range of services available for older adults or adults living with disabilities in the home and community, please call our helpline.
-We have provided information below about many of the services offered; however, we have access to a wide network of resources and are not able to list them all.
-If you don’t see what you’re looking for, or have questions, please contact us.
+Call our Community Living Connections helpline at 509-960-7281 for information on the wide range of services available for older adults or adults living with disabilities.
+We have provided information below about many of the services offered in the home and community.
+However, we have access to a wide network of resources and are not able to list them all.
+If you don’t see what you are looking for, or have questions, contact us.

 What kinds of services are available?